msins/vrgroupserver/README.md

 ## VR-group server
-- App used for managing surveys for different games, scenarios and questions through webapp.
+- Webapp used for managing surveys for different games, scenarios and questions through web interface.
 Any additions, deletions or updates are instantly synced with database.
-Newest information about any game can be obtained through the rest api.
+Newest information about any game can be obtained through the rest API.
 - Made with Vaadin, Hibernate, Jersey.
+Running on Jetty.
 Some other libraries used are Gson, Guava, Log4j 2.

 ## Testing
 - Run `mvn jetty:run` within the vrgroupserver directory and open [http://localhost:8080](http://localhost:8080)